aaronlifenghan/aaron-project-ebleu/README.md

 aaron-project-ebleu
 ===================

-EBLEU: Quality Estimation for Machine Translation Using the Joint Method of Evaluation Criteria and Statistical Modeling
+EBLEU: Quality Estimation for Machine Translation Using the Method of Evaluation Criteria

-aaron-project-hlepor: open source for research only introduction of hLEPOR: Language independent Model for Machine Translation Evaluation with Reinforced Factors
+Welcome to the aaron-project-ebleu!
+Open source for research only.

+EBLEU is a language independent machine translation evaluation metric with the factors of modified length penalty (MLP), n-gram Precision and n-gram Recall.
+EBLEU is first proposed in the ACL-WMT13 Quality Estimation Tasks (http://www.statmt.org/wmt13/quality-estimation-task.html).
+Quality estimation is the advanced technology of machine translation evaluation without using reference translations.
+EBLEU tries to evaluate the translation quality (cost of post editing time) by the exploring of traditional evaluation criteria and some linguistic features, such as the Part-of-Speech.
+Experiment reports on ACL-WMT13 corpora (Task 1.1 Scoring and ranking for post-editing effort, English-Spanish) show EBLEU yields acceptable scores.
+Mean-Average-Error (MAE) and Root-Mean-Squared-Error (RMSE) scores of EBLEU are 16.97 and 21.94 respectively.

-hLEPOR is a language independent machine translation evaluation metric with reinforced factors. hLEPOR is open source, free for research purpose.
-Experiments on ACL-WMT11 corpora (English to German, French, Spanish, Czech; and the reverse direction) show hLEPOR yields higher correlation scores with human judgments at system-level, as compared to MPF, ROSE, METEOR, BLEU, and TER evaluation metrics.
-Detailed knowledge of hLEPOR is shown in the paper "Language-independent Model for Machine Translation Evaluation with Reinforced Factors" by Aaron Li-Feng Han, Derek F. Wong, Lidia S. Chao, Liangye He, Yi Lu, Junwen Xing and Xiaodong Zeng. in Proceedings of the Machine Translation Summit XIV, Nice, France.
-International Association for Machine Translation. (http://www.mtsummit2013.info/programme.asp).
-If you use the hLEPOR metric in your researches, please cite the paper.
+Detailed knowledge of EBLEU is shown in the paper "Quality Estimation for Machine Translation Using the Joint Method of Evaluation Criteria and Statistical Modeling" by Aaron Li-Feng Han, Yi Lu, Derek F. Wong, Lidia S. Chao, Liangye He, and Junwen Xing.
+Proceedings of the ACL Eighth Workshop on Statistical Machine Translation, pages 365–372, Soﬁa, Bulgaria, August 8-9, 2013.
+Association for Computational Linguistics.  (http://www.statmt.org/wmt13/pdf/WMT45.pdf).

-In the ACL-WMT 2013 Metrics Task (http://www.statmt.org/wmt13/metrics-task.html), hLEPOR (i.e. LEPOR_V3.1 in the Workshop report paper) also yields the highest Pearson correlation score with human judgment on the English-to-Russian language pair, in addition to the highest average-score on five language pairs (**English-to-German, French, Spanish, Czech, Russian**).
-The detailed results of WMT13 Metrics Task is introduced in the paper "A Description of Tunable Machine Translation Evaluation Systems in WMT13 Metrics Task" by Aaron Li-Feng Han, Derek F. Wong, Lidia S. Chao, Yi Lu, Liangye He, Yiming Wang and Jiaji Zhou, in Proceedings of ACL-WMT13 (http://www.statmt.org/wmt13/pdf/WMT53.pdf).
+If you use the EBLEU metric in your researches, please cite the paper.

 Contact: hanlifengaaron AT gmail.com